Open-Faced Margherita Sandwiches

 • 8 tablespoons olive oil

-• kosher salt
+• 1 pinch kosher salt to taste

-• freshly ground black pepper
+• 1 pinch freshly ground black pepper to taste

-• 1 loaf rosemary olive oil bread sourdough or round loaf, cut into 8 1/2-inch slices
+• 1 loaf rosemary olive oil bread sourdough or round loaf, cut into 8 ½-inch slices

-• 20-30 basil leaves stems removed
+• 20-30 leaves basil stems removed

 • 1 ounce mozzarella cheese sliced